JACoW-org/docs-IPAC/docs/InvitedOrals/SPCreview-s.md

 ![](../InvitedOrals/img/action.png)

-For this particular case the right option is **Accept**, which means a suggestion for the MC Coordinator to accept this proposal as contributed oral with the selected priorities.
+For this particular case the right option is **Accept**, which means a suggestion for the MC Coordinator to accept this proposal as invited oral presentation with the selected priorities.

 To complete this task please remember to click on the **Submit review** button.

-### 2. Proposed track is **not** appropriate, abstract should be left as poster presentation
+### 2. Proposed track is **not** appropriate, abstract is not to be proposed for invited oral presentation

 After having clicked on the **Review** button the screen depicted here above is presented.

-Since you are **not** proposing this abstract to be selected as contributed oral, **do not** give any priority - in other words, do not press any Yes/No buttons shown.
+Since you are **not** proposing this abstract to be selected as invited oral presentation, **do not** give any priority - in other words, do not press any Yes/No buttons shown.

 Instead, click on the drop-down menu "**Propose an action...**" and select "**Change track**".
 The list of all the other possible classifications are shown, as in the example below: